bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.13.2* ** *- TBD*

+- Fixed an issue where the wrong service body could be displayed in the "Service Body Administration" section of the Admin UI when a Service Body Administrator is the Primary Admin of only one service body.

 ***Version 2.13.1* ** *- July 2, 2019*

 - Semantic Administration is now enabled by default on install wizard.